twelve13/studii/README.md

 > Approach Taken:

 I drew inspiration from my Chrome Bookmarks list, Pinterest, and Slack to determine features I'd want my application to have.
 I mapped my ERD illustrating the many-to-many relationship between "boards" and "posts" (with "listings" joining the two) and a one-to-many relationship between "posts" and "notes".
+After I completed full CRUD functions, I added Devise and tinkered with user authentication/rights.

-Features:
+> Features:

+Users can view, create, edit, and delete Boards, which correspond to categories of Posts.
+On each Board, users can view, create, edit, and delete Posts.
+On each Post page, users can access a link to go to that post's url, and view, create, edit, and delete Notes for the post.
+Users can create private Boards or Posts.
+Users can view other users' Boards, Posts, and Notes, but they can not create, edit, or delete them (they can add notes.)

-Installation Instructions:
+> Installation Instructions:

-None.
+None, the app is hosted online.

-Unsolved Problems:
+> Unsolved Problems:

+Error handling when user enters invalid url address.